avaughn271/AdmixtureBayes/README.md

 ## This produces (in the current working directory)

-**topology_labels_i.pdf** One such plot will be produced for all *i* from 1 to the given number of trees to plot.
+***topology_labels_i.pdf*** One such plot will be produced for all *i* from 1 to the given number of trees to plot.

-**branch_estimates_i.txt** A txt file describing the estimated branch lengths for the corresponding plot.
+***branch_estimates_i.txt*** A txt file describing the estimated branch lengths for the corresponding plot.
 One such file will be produced for all *i* from 1 to the given number of trees to plot.

-**admixture_estimates_i.txt** A txt file describing the estimated admixture proportions for the corresponding plot.
+***admixture_estimates_i.txt*** A txt file describing the estimated admixture proportions for the corresponding plot.
 One such file will be produced for all *i* from 1 to the given number of trees to plot.

-Important Note: In order for these plots to be produced properly, the analyzeSamples step must also be run with the flag "--faster False".
-This will result in an increased runtime for the analyzeSamples step, but will produce the necessry information for the branch estimates to be plotted.
+Important Note: In order for these plots to be produced properly, the analyzeSamples step must also be run with the flag "--slower".
+This will result in an increased runtime for the analyzeSamples step but will produce the necessry information for the branch estimates to be plotted.

-## (iii) Top Node Trees - input is of the form:
+## (iii) Top Minimal Topologies - input is of the form:

-**--plot top_node_trees**
+**--plot top_minimal_topologies**

 **--posterior** This is the output file from the posterior step.

-**--top_node_trees_to_plot** (optional) The number of top node trees to plot.
-If the value is greater than the total number of minimal topologies??????, the total number of minimal topologies will be used instead.
+**--top_minimal_topologies_to_plot** (optional) The number of top node trees to plot.
+If the value is greater than the total number of minimal topologies, the total number of minimal topologies will be used instead.
 Default value is 3.

-**--write_rankings** (optional) The name of a file to which the minimal topologies and their likelihoods?????? will be written.
+**--write_rankings** (optional) The name of a file to which the minimal topologies and their posterior probabilities will be written.
 If not specified, no such file will be written.

 ## This produces (in the current working directory)

-**minimal_topology_i.pdf** One such plot will be produced for all *i* from 1 to the given number of trees to plot.
+***minimal_topology_i.pdf*** One such plot will be produced for all *i* from 1 to the given number of trees to plot.

-If **--write_rankings** is specified, a file with the set of all minimal topologies and their likelihoods!!! will be produced.
+If **--write_rankings** is specified, a file with the set of all minimal topologies and their posterior probabilities will be produced.

 ## (iv) Consensus Trees - input is of the form: